Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 The crucifixion.

 In the high end shopping mall across from the cathedral, we witnessed a proposal.
+How romantic.

 Sitting in Leonardo's garden after walking the piazza.
+Nice place to relax and people watch.

+Hanhan has found that there are grapes on the vines!
 These were actually props for Milan Fashion Week, but hey, they were not marked Do Not Eat.

 Gary admiring Leonardo and his top four students.